Finite-dimensional monomial algebras are determined by their automorphism group: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Andriy Regeta and Michel Brion for their comments on preliminary versions of this note, and Gonzalo Manzano-Flores, Alvaro Liendo, Federico Castillo and Gary Mart\'inez-N\'u\~nez for interesting discussions.
+The authors would like to thank Andriy Regeta and Michel Brion for their comments on preliminary versions of this paper, the anonymous referees for their comments on the final version, and Gonzalo Manzano-Flores, Alvaro Liendo, Federico Castillo and Gary Mart\'inez-N\'u\~nez for interesting discussions.